 - Genre: Classify your audio to help people find it

-- Make Free: Choose whether or not this item is freely available to all users.
-If this is not checked, the audio will only be able to be used by you
+- Allow Copying: Choose whether or not this item is freely available to all users.
+If this is left unchecked, the audio will only be available to you

-Note: Names and descriptions are subject to our white/blacklist filters.
+Note: Names and descriptions are subject to our allow/blocklist filters.
 For more information on these filters please click here.

 There are a number of creative ways that our developers can use sound.
-For details on how to do this, please click here and see the section labeled Implementing Audio.
+For details on how to do this, please see the Sounds and Music Developer Hub article.